OfficialHalfwayDead/assertie/README.md

 ### Asserting non-null

-Sometimes you'll find yourself in a situation where you know from the calling context that a hoisted variable is not `null` or `undefined`, but TypeScript doesn't.
+Sometimes, you'll find yourself in a situation where you know from the calling context that a hoisted variable is not `null` or `undefined`, but TypeScript doesn't.

 ```ts
 let hoisted: string | null | undefined = null;